 Since “Toy Train” is part of our name, members enjoy getting together whenever possible to ‘play trains’.
 Operating and collecting model trains is our #1 priority!

 In addition to buying, selling and discussing toy trains at our meetings, the Canadian Toy Train Association has one Modular Layout with model trains which travels to public train shows in the Greater Vancouver area, and a second Modular Layout making public appearances around Victoria and southern Vancouver Island.
-Members can bring their personal trains to run on the CTTA layouts.

 The CTTA participates by invitation at employee and family events of Canadian railroads, such as CN Family Day.